 The old port beach at Corralejo on the north-eastern part of the island is small, sheltered and is popular with both tourists and locals.
 The larger beaches south of the old port have all the amenities for anyone wanting to spend the day at the seaside.
-There are lots of activities, from wind surfing to kite boarding.
+There are lots of activities, from windsurfing to kite boarding.

 El Cotillo is a growing resort on the north-west coast of Fuerteventura.
 It's just around the northern tip of the island from Corralejo.
 Originally, El Cotillo was a small fishing village around an old harbour.
 The beaches here are large, sandy and almost deserted.
-The best places for swimming are to the north of El Cotillo, where coral reefs and volcanic lava have built a barrier against the strong ocean waves, leaving a quiet lagoon.
+The best places for swimming are to the north of El Cotillo, where coral reefs and volcanic lava have built a barrier against the strong ocean waves leaving a quiet lagoon.
 There are villas, apartments and hotels in both coastal and rural locations.
 This is still an unspoilt part of Fuerteventura.

 Costa Caleta is just six miles south of the airport and a 30-minute drive from Corralejo.
 Tree-lined streets lead to the main Caleta beach.
 This is another growing resort but there are areas of calm and the streets outside of the central restaurant area are quiet.
 There are new golf courses, diving centres and a lively nightlife with international cuisine.
-In addition to 3- and 4-star hotels, there is a wide range of villas and apartments that can sleep up to 10 people.
+In addition to three- and four-star hotels, there is a wide range of villas and apartments that can sleep up to 10 people.

 Costa Antigua is an extension of Caleta, just along the coast.
-There are new golf courses, multi-screen cinemas showing mostly Spanish-language films and a bowling alley.
+There are new golf courses, multi-screen cinemas showing mostly Spanish-language films, and a bowling alley.
 With its central location, this is one of the best places from which to explore the island in a hired car.
 The discount hotels along the beach here are very good value for budget travellers.

 Fuerteventura's longest beaches are at the southern peninsula at Jandia, especially the resort of Costa Calma.
 One of the Jandia beaches, Playa de Sotavento, lies on the leeward side of the wind.
 The coastal sand builds up to form a spit that encloses a lagoon.